nissimuseri/FaceRecognitionOpenCV/README.md

  FOR MORE INFO: https://github.com/ageitgey/face_recognition

-*This application using OpenCV for functions of image proccesing, PLT for mathematics, and tkinter for
+*This application using OpenCV for functions of image proccesing, PLT for mathematics, and tkinter for UI.

+YouTube Video that show the abilities of the program: https://www.youtube.com/watch?v=gMQWggxtoUM&feature=youtu.be

 ![Presentation](https://user-images.githubusercontent.com/55482825/75923216-4c228b80-5e6d-11ea-825f-94e2262ae2c6.JPG)

 ![MainPage](https://user-images.githubusercontent.com/55482825/75922854-8a6b7b00-5e6c-11ea-9ba0-9ce916cafd3c.JPG)